The study has been recently published on Nature Communications and is co-authored by Prof. Raffaella Bonecchi. According to...

 Scientific and Research Interests

-Cardiovascular disease, cancer and neurological disorders are key causes of morbidity and mortality, creating an urgent clinical need to develop novel therapeutic approaches.
+Cardiovascular disease and cancer are key causes of morbidity and mortality, creating an urgent clinical need to develop novel therapeutic approaches.
 Recent data increasingly suggest that inflammation and immune responses are implicated in the pathogenesis of many of these disorders.

 My lab is interested in deciphering the interactions between the adaptive immune system and different tissues during disease pathogenesis.
 We study the mechanisms underlying these interactions, from a systemic down to molecular level.
-We then utilize the findings to attempt innovative, proof-of-principle therapeutic strategies for cardiovascular disease, cancer and neurological disorders.
+We then utilize the findings to attempt innovative, proof-of-principle therapeutic strategies for cardiovascular disease, cancer, as well as for conditions of multi-morbidity, where the above systems interact and cross-react.

 As an example of the application of the above rationale, we have recently demonstrated that pro-inflammatory T cells, which are used therapeutically to treat tumors, may be simultaneously mediating pro-tumoral effects (Garetto et al., Oncotarget 2016).
 The identification and deciphering of this unexpected effect may pave the way for the refinement of current immunotherapeutic strategies for cancer.